Pre-eclampsia: Another good reason to get prenatal care

 Regular medical care during pregnancy is always important.
 And pre-eclampsia is one more good reason to see your doctor on schedule.

 Pre-eclampsia is a serious problem.
 No one knows what causes it.
 And there is no one test to diagnose it.
-But your doctor can watch for its signs: high blood pressure and large amounts of protein in the urine.
+But your doctor can watch for its signs: high blood pressure and protein in the urine.

 Rarely, pre-eclampsia may lead to eclampsia.
-This condition may cause seizures, convulsions or even death.
+This condition may cause seizures or even death.

 Severe pre-eclampsia can lead to another problem.
 It's known as the HELLP syndrome.
 It affects liver and blood cells.
 And it can cause: